-By Kurt Valle, Former RN
+By Kurt Valle, HBI Board Member and former RN

 In traveling throughout the world and experiencing a number of different cultures I have noticed that the people who are the happiest are the ones who are often grateful for even the most simple things in life.